 Current car parking charges*

-Tickets are valid for a full 3, 5 or 24 hour period.
+Tickets are valid for a full 3 or 24 hour period.
 Time not used by 8.00pm on day of issue will carry forward to the next day.
+The machines do not give change and at this moment in time there are no facilities to pay by credit card.

-Weekly/monthly tickets can be purchased from the Car Park and Patient Travel Office, located by the hospital Main Reception.
+Weekly tickets can be purchased from the Car Park machines and Main Reception.
+Monthly tickets can only be purchased at Main Reception.
 Patients or visitors who attend Papworth Hospital frequently usually find these are more cost-effective than buying shorter-term tickets.

 Spaces for blue badge holders are provided close to entrances to the various hospital buildings and these are free of charge.
 Blue badges must be displayed at all times.